Your Changeability

 b.
 Overwhelming.
 Annoying.

-3. When I’m asked to make a change in how I work or live, I tend to:
+c.
+It depends. - When I’m asked to make a change in how I work or live, I tend to:

 a.
 Ask lots of questions to learn why.